 - 1. The requirements regarding the bachelor thesis will be announced on the Student Portal at the beginning of each academic year. - 2.
-The bachelor thesis is assessed by two assessors on the aspects of format and content, with format determining 20% and content determining 80% of the final grade, as specified in the assessment plan internship and thesis Year 3.

-- 3. The assessment criteria for the bachelor thesis are included in the document 'Guidelines BMS bachelor thesis' in the Student Portal. - 4.
-For the bachelor thesis, an endorsement is obtained when each of the two independent assessors assess the thesis with at least 6.0. - 5.
-In the event of major differences between the two assessors (> 2 points), a student who feels that this is a significant disadvantage, may submit a request to the Board of Examiners for the appointment of a third assessor.
+As part of attaining that the thesis is students' own work, a presentation and oral inquiry is performed.
+The outcome is administered and part of the thesis assessment. - 3.
+The bachelor thesis is assessed by two assessors as specified in the assessment plan internship and thesis Year 3. - 4.
+The assessment criteria for the bachelor thesis are included in the document 'Guidelines BMS bachelor thesis' in the Student Portal. - 5.
+For the bachelor thesis, an endorsement is obtained when each of the two independent assessors assess the thesis with at least 6.0. - 6.
+In case of an assessment below 6.0, the thesis needs to be remediated. - 7.
+In the event of a difference between the two assessors (> 2 points), given that both assessors assess the thesis with at least 6.0, a student who feels that this is a significant disadvantage, may submit a request to the Board of Examiners for the appointment of a third assessor.
 If the Board of Examiners takes a positive decision on this matter, the final assessment of the three assessors will be averaged.
 This average mark is then the final mark for the thesis.